fish-shell/fish-shell/doc_src/cmds/switch.rst

 Note that fish does not fall through on case statements.
 Only the first matching case is executed.

-Note that :ref:`break <cmd-break>` cannot be used to exit a case statement early like in other languages.
+Note that :ref:`break <cmd-break>` cannot be used to exit a case/switch block early like in other languages.
 It can only be used in loops.

 Note that command substitutions in a case statement will be evaluated even if its body is not taken.
 All substitutions, including command substitutions, must be performed before the value can be compared against the parameter.